Wanaka sewerage shut down as flood waters rise

 A heavy rain warning was in place for Otago headwaters with up to 200mm expected between 8am Thursday and 9am Saturday.

-RNZ Otago/Southland reporter Tess Brunton was in Wanaka overnight and said water levels had remained fairly steady overnight and the main street was not yet flooded - but it was already ankle-deep along the lakefront.
+RNZ Otago/Southland reporter Tess Brunton was in Wanaka overnight and told Morning Report water levels had remained fairly steady overnight and the main street was not yet flooded - but it was already ankle-deep along the lakefront.

 "Council staff have described it as 'flooding by teacup', so the levels rise really slowly and steadily but they continue to rise.
 At the moment people are being urged to stay clear of the Clutha River which is ... the river that comes out of Lake Wanaka, because water is expected to surge downstream."